dmbarbour/wikilon/docs/AboutABC.md

 * open gates just pass the argument (not debugging)
 * closed gates do not evaluate further (breakpoint)
 * logging gates record argument to configured log
-* trace gates add some contagious metadata to argument
+* trace gates add a label to their argument
 * profiling gates aggregate stats for evaluation of arguments

 It's feasible for a gate to serve a few roles at once.
 They're effectively user-configured annotations.
 Gates may have default configurations based on naming conventions.
 E.g. `{@log:xyzzy}` might print to a log titled `xyzzy`.